New & Used Volkswagen CC: In Depth

 GET A FREE PRICE QUOTE

-The Volkswagen CC is an attractive mid-size sedan that has been styled to look like a coupe—similar to the Audi A7 and Mercedes-Benz CLS-Class.
-It competes with cars that range from the Nissan Altima to the Audi A4.
+The Volkswagen CC is an attractive mid-size sedan that has been designed to look like a coupe—similar to the Audi A7 and Mercedes-Benz CLS-Class.
+It competition ranges from the Nissan Altima to the Audi A4.